Throughput Optimization in Multi-Channel Cognitive Radios with Hard Deadline Constraints: Introduction

 In this work, we model the overlay and underlay scenarios of a multi-channel CR system that are sensed sequentially.
-The problem is solved for a single SU first then we discuss extensions to a multi SU scenario.
+The problem is solved for a single SU first then we discuss extensions to a multi-SU scenario.
 For the single SU case, the problem is formulated as a joint optimal-stopping-rule and power-control problem with the goal of maximizing the SU's throughput subject to average power and average interference constraints.
 This formulation results in increasing the expected service time of the SU's packets.
-The expected service time is the average number of time-slots that pass while the SU attempts to find a free channel, before successfully transmitting a packet.
+The expected service time is the average number of time slots that pass while the SU attempts to find a free channel, before successfully transmitting a packet.
 The increase in the service time is due to skipping free channels, due to their poor gain, hoping to find a future channel of sufficiently high gain.
 If no channels having a satisfactory gain were found, the SU will not be able to transmit its packet, and will have to wait for longer time to find a satisfactory channel.
 This increase in service time increases the queuing delay.
-Thus, we solve the problem subject to a bound on the expected service time which controls the delay.
-In the multiple SUs case, we show that the solution to the single SU problem can be applied directly to the multi SU system with a minor modification.
+Thus, we solve the problem subject to a bound on the expected service time which controls the delay (we note that in this paper we use the word delay to refer to the service time).
+In the multiple SUs case, we show that the solution to the single SU problem can be applied directly to the multi-SU system with a minor modification.
 We also show that the complexity of the solution decreases when the system has a large number of SUs.